Glencolmcille

 The pilgrimage route is rich in megalithic remains, some dating back more that 5000 years, and it is believed that the current pilgrimage occurs on a site where pagan ritual was commonly observed, indeed some of the structures that act as ’stations’ on the route are certainly pre-Christian.

-There is a growing number of craftspeople working in the area, predominantly producing Aran knitwear, tapestries and woven wool – Donegal has a long tradition of textile work, its tweed in particular is renowned internationally.
+There are many craftspeople working in the area, predominantly producing Aran knitwear, tapestries and woven wool – Donegal has a long tradition of textile work, its tweed in particular is renowned internationally.